anshikab1807/Frontend-Dev/README.md

 **Task:**
 Create a timetable using the `<table>` tag and view it in Live Server.

-**Next:**
-Explore HTML Block and Inline Elements, Attributes, and Layouts.

 ---

 ## Day 2 — Deep Dive into HTML Elements